Resident Evil: Vendetta

-Resident Evil: Vendetta, known as Biohazard: Vendetta (バイオハザード：ヴェンデッタ, Baiohazādo: Vendetta) in Japan, is a 2017 Japanese adult computer-animated biopunk action horror film set in the same universe as the Resident Evil video games.
-Produced by Marza Animation Planet and Takashi Shimizu, the film features the characters Leon S. Kennedy, Chris Redfield, and Rebecca Chambers.
+Resident Evil: Vendetta, known as Biohazard: Vendetta (バイオハザード：ヴェンデッタ, Baiohazādo: Vendetta) in Japan, is a 2017 English-language Japanese adult animated biopunk action horror film set in the same universe as the Resident Evil video games.
+Produced by Marza Animation Planet and Capcom producer Hiroyuki Kobayashi, the film features the characters Leon S. Kennedy, Chris Redfield, and Rebecca Chambers.
+Takashi Shimizu also served as executive producer, and Capcom producer Hiroyuki Kobayashi supervised the film.
 It is the third CG film, preceded by Resident Evil: Degeneration (2008) and Resident Evil: Damnation (2012), and also the third film installment with Leon Kennedy as a main character.
 It was released in Japan on May 27, 2017.
+A sequel, Resident Evil: Death Island, was released in 2023.